opensafely/documentation/docs/getting-started.md

     `https://github.com/<your_username>/<your_research_repository>`
     where the username and repository name are as you chose.

-    Place `https://gitpod.io/#` in front of that URL:
+    Add `https://gitpod.io/#` (including the `#` character) in front of the URL of your new research repository.

     `https://gitpod.io/#https://github.com/<your_username>/<your_research_repository>`

-    and visit that URL.
+    and then visit that new Gitpod URL.
 If it is the first time you have used Gitpod, you'll see a "Log in" screen.
 You can use your GitHub account to login to Gitpod: click "Continue with GitHub".

-    A Gitpod workspace containing the Visual Studio code editor with a command-line interface "terminal" should then appear:
+    A Gitpod workspace containing the Visual Studio code editor with a command-line interface "terminal" should then appear.
+This may take a little bit longer the first time a workspace is started.

     ![Gitpod's workspace showing the editor, terminal and Explorer.](images/gitpod-workspace.png)